dectrfov/Wavelet-U-net-Dehazing/README.md

 # Wavelet-U-unt-Dehazing
 WAVELET U-NET AND THE CHROMATIC ADAPTATION TRANSFORM FOR SINGLE IMAGE DEHAZING - ICIP 2019

 This repository shows implementation of [Wavelet U-net](https://ieeexplore.ieee.org/document/8803391).
-This woek establish the new network combining wavelwt transrom for single image dehazing.
-We use [RESIDE](https://sites.google.com/view/reside-dehaze-datasets/reside-v0)dataset for evaluation, and it out outperforms the state-of-art algorithms.
+This work establishes the new network combining wavelet transrom for single image dehazing.
+We use [RESIDE](https://sites.google.com/view/reside-dehaze-datasets/reside-v0)dataset for evaluation, and it outperforms the state-of-art algorithms.

 <p align="center"><img width="100%" src="result_an.png" /></p>